kencan7749/pytorch_cnn_preferred/README.md

 ## Image Gallery

-Here area the example results of  variaous network.
-First one is preferred image of maximized channel.
-Second one is that of maximized unit.
-The parameter doesn't change as the example code expect iteration (n_iter: 200 to 2000).
+Here area the example results of a various network.
+First one is preferred images of a maximized channel.
+The second one is that of a maximized unit.
+The parameter doesn't change as the example code expect the number of iteration (n_iter: 200 to 2000).

 ### Images maximimizing a channel